Skip to main content

 Any courses being considered to meet the eligibility criteria must be listed on an official university transcript.
 Please note – applicants must defend their thesis before the start of the Medical Physics Program.

 The candidate must be eligible to work in Canada.
-A Canadian birth certificate, permanent residency card, or valid Canadian work permit is required.
+A Canadian birth certificate, permanent residency card, or valid Canadian work permit is required for the duration of the residency.
 International applicants are also required to satisfy the English Proficiency Requirement stipulated by University of Toronto School of Graduate Studies.